karllhughes/personal-blog-5/_posts/2026-01-23-startup-consulting.md

 I'm also not talking about advisors, mentors, or coaches ([more on advisors here](/posts/business-advisor)).
 People in these roles are typically more focused on asking questions or serving as a sounding board.
 If you're an experienced entrepreneur coaching a new founder, that's great.
 I have several mentors, and they're invaluable, but they don't make a living from helping people like me.

+Clarity around consulting vs. advisory vs. mentorship roles often comes down to how interactions are structured, the payment details, and what outcome is expected.
+Some of these conversations are exploratory and informal, while others are focused and intentional.
+And as a side note, founders should use tools like [private live video chat](https://callmechat.com/anonymous-chat) when they need confidential, direct discussion without distractions, but more on that in the future.

-A startup consultant is someone whose business is to come into a small company, ask some questions, analyze the data, prepare a report, and make recommendations based on their findings.
+Anyway, a startup consultant is someone whose business is to come into a small company, ask some questions, analyze the data, prepare a report, and make recommendations based on their findings.
 They don't execute tasks or manage team members directly (although there are exceptions) but focus instead on high-level strategy.

 Startup consultants aren't typically involved for the long-term (and are almost never offered equity), but the good ones might provide some follow-through to see how their recommendations pan out.
 They might also offer a retainer to answer questions about their recommendations as they come up, but they usually aren't part of the day-to-day.